Le Coq Sportif Logo

 Le Coq Sportif Logo 1960-1965

-To celebrate the partnership with the French national team during the XVII Olympiad Games in Rome, the company has released a new emblem.
-Behind the rooster is the Olympic flag: five multi-colored rings connected.
-This is the first colorful logo of the brand.
-The palette includes black, red, blue, yellow, cyan, and white.
+To celebrate the partnership with the French team during the XVII Olympics in Rome, the company released a new emblem.
+Behind the rooster hides the Olympic flag: five interconnected multicolored rings.
+This is the brand’s first colorful logo.
+The palette includes black, red, blue, yellow, light blue, and white.

 1965 – 1966